 Trade schools are growing in popularity, and it’s really no wonder why.
 According to Value Colleges, they cost around $33,000 to complete, while a university degree can easily cost over $120,000.
 Further, the salary earned from a four-year degree may not justify the cost.

 The average yearly salary for a trade school graduate ranges from $40,000 to $58,000, while the National Association of College and Employers says the average salary for a holder of a bachelor’s degree is $50,359.

-You could end up paying four times more for your education than someone who attended a trade school and still make less per year!
+A university graduate could end up paying four times more for their education than someone who attended a trade school and still make less per year.
 Even worse, jobs for holders of four-year degrees are scarce, while trade schools prepare students to enter growing job markets.

 If you, like many Americans, are considering a trade school, the cost can still be a large chunk to pay out-of-pocket.
 Being so, here’s everything you need to know about trade school loans.

 A trade school—also sometimes called a vocational school, technical college, vocational college, or career center—provides programs that teach the technical skills required to perform the specific tasks of a job.

 Programs usually run one to two years.
 In the end, you may earn a degree or certificate, begin work as an apprentice or journeyman, or prepare for a licensing exam.

 Common programs include those for cosmetology, programming, culinary arts, locksmithing automotive repair, construction, home inspection, and many more.